100%

 Becoming Bee Campus Certified

-UNH is working to become a certified Bee Campus.
-UNH's Sustainability Institute and Ecosystem Task Force will be leading the application process each year and helping to organize the Bee Campus USA at UNH.
-Currently, the Sustainability Institute is working with Grounds and Events, Campus Planning, Student Government, and other entities to start implementing pollinator gardens around campus.
-The first garden has been started next to James Hall.
+UNH is a certified Bee Campus!
+UNH's Sustainability Institute and Ecosystem Task Force lead the application process each year and help to organize the Bee Campus USA at UNH.
+The Sustainability Institute is working with Grounds and Events, Campus Planning, Student Government, and other entities to implement pollinator gardens around campus.
+The first garden created is next to James Hall.
+In 2024, our second pollinator garden was installed at Nesmith Hall by Sustainability Institute interns and volunteers.
 Additional gardens will be created by and maintained by UNH departments, student groups, and campus entities and will host informational signage identifying gardens as Bee Campus USA gardens and discuss the importance of pollinators.
 Different classes from the Natural Resource and the Environment department, the Thompson School of Applied Agriculture and UNH Cooperative Extension will also be able to use the gardens as a positive teaching tool.
 Read more about UNH's path to becoming Bee Campus certified.